Ezequiel Tovar Player Props: Rockies vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is 11th in MLB with a collective 8.8 strikeouts per nine innings.
+- The pitching staff for the Angels has a collective 8.8 K/9, which ranks 11th in MLB.

-- The Angels have a 4.16 team ERA that ranks 15th among all MLB pitching staffs.
+- The Angels' 4.19 team ERA ranks 15th among all MLB pitching staffs.

-- Angels pitchers combine to rank 15th in baseball in home runs allowed (81 total, 1.1 per game).
+- Angels pitchers combine to give up 83 total home runs at a rate of 1.1 per game (to rank 15th in baseball).

-- Sandoval makes the start for the Angels, his 14th of the season.
-He is 4-6 with a 4.08 ERA and 54 strikeouts in 70 2/3 innings pitched.
+- Canning makes the start for the Angels, his 12th of the season.
+He is 5-2 with a 4.40 ERA and 55 strikeouts in 59 1/3 innings pitched.

-- The lefty's most recent time out came on Saturday against the Kansas City Royals, when he tossed seven scoreless innings while giving up four hits.
+- The righty's last appearance was on Saturday against the Kansas City Royals, when he tossed six innings, surrendering two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.